* Dow hits fresh highs, S&P 2 pct away from record intraday high

-The Dow Jones industrial average hit yet another record high and the S&P 500 has advanced to a level about 2 percent away from an all-time intraday high, as investors have seized the opportunity to buy on dips.
+The S&P 500 has risen to a level about 2 percent away from an all-time intraday high, as investors have seized the opportunity to buy on dips.

 Hiring in the United States jumped in February with non-farm payrolls adding 236,000 last month, easily beating expectations for a gain of 160,000 jobs.
 The unemployment rate fell to 7.7 percent, the lowest since December 2008.

 “We have already coined this year’s expected trend as being ‘the year of payroll growth’ and so far, we feel that the data is living up to such expectations,” said Andrew Wilkinson, chief economic strategist at Miller Tabak & Co in New York.